 On-road diesel engines are required to use ultra-low-sulphur diesel fuel with less than 15 mg/kg sulphur content.

 Rail emissions in Canada are regulated by Transport Canada and Environment and Climate Change Canada.
-These agencies are working to align Canadian locomotive standards with those in the United States.
+For the latest regulations, please see Transport Canada's Locomotive Emissions Regulations site.